praegus/MotorsportsManager/.github/ISSUE_TEMPLATE/epic.md

 ---
-name: Epic template
+name: Epic
-about: Template for a new epic
+about: Issue template for a new epic
 title: "[Epic]"
 labels: epic
 assignees: ''